saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Attribute
      - Description
    * - id
-     - Name of the modified view.
+     - id for the modified view.
    * - inherited_id
-     - Name of the standard view.
+     - id of the standard view.
+   * - name
+     - Human-readable name of the modified view.

 For each Xpath, we will play with two attributes: **expression** and **position**.